Get started

 Debit card chargeback processes may fall under regulations and laws compared to credit card chargebacks.
 Liability for unauthorized transactions on a debit card may vary, potentially exposing consumers to greater financial risk.
 For instance, under the EU’s PSD2 regulation, if strong customer authentication (SCA) is properly applied, the liability may shift away from the merchant to the issuer or the card network.

 Timelines for disputing transactions and initiating a debit card chargeback may differ between credit and debit card transactions, with debit card owners having less time to file a chargeback claim after clients paid for a product.
-Additionally, with debit card transactions, funds may be immediately debited from the consumer’s account, potentially causing financial strain until the dispute is resolved.
+Additionally, with debit card transactions, funds may be immediately debited from the consumer’s account once the payment is processed, potentially causing financial strain until the dispute is resolved.

 Implications of chargebacks for merchants and consumers